Ephrem-ETH/GlobXplain4TSC/README.md

 ## Result

 #### Table 4.
-Mean and standard deviation of the objective evaluation of the rule-based explanation
+Mean and standard deviation of the objective evaluation of the rule-based explanation for LSTM-FCN model